What Is the Ketogenic Diet?

 - Prepare meals at home whenever possible.

-Throughout the study each participant attended 22 dieting and nutrition classes to help them on their weight loss journey.
+Each participant attended 22 dieting and nutrition classes throughout the study to help them on their weight loss journey.

-After several other tests such as blood pressure, insulin, and blood sugar levels, the results showed that low-fat and low-carb diets are not what makes a difference in weight loss.
-In fact, they seemed to be almost identical in all categories.
+After several other tests, such as blood pressure, insulin, and blood sugar levels, the results showed that low-fat and low-carb diets do not differ in weight loss.
+They seemed to be almost identical in all categories.

-And though the study has been incredibly eye opening and opened many doors for further weight loss and dieting research, it also turned out to be rather simple.
-The most accessible foods these days are too processed and refined to carry any type of nutritious value for your body.
-So the only way to really give your body what it needs to thrive is to shop for whole foods.
+And though the study has been incredibly eye-opening and opened many doors for further weight loss and dieting research, it also turned out to be relatively simple.
+The most accessible foods these days are too processed and refined to carry any nutritious value for your body.
+So the only way to give your body what it needs to thrive is to shop for whole foods.

-Another very important factor throughout the study was that the participants were encouraged not to subject themselves to a strict diet, but to develop good eating habits that they felt they could maintain indefinitely.
-I have found that if a patient’s diet leaves them hungry and deprived they are more likely to drop it as soon as they can, rather than develop a healthy lifestyle.
+Another significant factor throughout the study was that the participants were encouraged not to subject themselves to a strict diet but to develop good eating habits that they felt they could maintain indefinitely.
+If a patient’s diet leaves them hungry and deprived, they are more likely to drop it as soon as possible rather than develop a healthy lifestyle.

 The key to weight loss then, and ultimately finding a lifestyle that suits you and your health needs, is to steer clear of any processed or refined foods, trans fats, and added sugars, and consciously purchase and prepare whole foods.
 These suggestions will help you go the extra mile in giving your body the nutrition and energy it needs throughout your life.